-This course will use Moodle and you will be responsible for checking Moodle on a regular basis.
-Also, you should make a habit of regularly checking your UNO e-mail account.
+You will be responsible for checking Moodle on a regular basis and for completing all assignments, quizzes, or other work I assign on it.
+Also, you should make a habit of regularly checking your UNO email account.

 You can gain Moodle access by following this link: http://uno.mrooms3.net/login/index.php